grijeshsaini/cricket-club/README.md

 - First, we need to build backend code using the command `./gradlew clean build`, this will run all the unit tests, integration tests.
 - Then run `docker-compose up --build`, this command will create the image using the above Jar file and `Dockerfile` and then it will start the containers.
-- Then access the api's on swagger `http://localhost:8080/swagger-ui/`.
+- Then access the apis on swagger `http://localhost:8080/swagger-ui/`.

 ## Technologies Used